Moon News

 Zhou's team developed their prototype bricks after analysing soil brought back by China's Chang'e-5 probe, the world's first mission in four decades to collect Moon samples.

-The resulting black bricks are three times stronger than standard bricks, he said, and interlock together without a binding agent.
+The resulting black bricks are three times stronger than standard bricks, he said, and interlock without a binding agent.

 "In the future, our plan is definitely to use resources on-site, that is, make bricks directly from the lunar soil, and then do various construction scenarios, so we won't be bringing the materials from Earth," said Zhou.